jwfraustro/scion/README.md

 scion.graft()
 ```

-### How it works
-1. Scion checks if the shell it has been provided hs root permissions.
-2. If not, it will attempt to find any writeable directory and use Chainsaw to escalate permissions.
-3. Once root permissions are confirmed, Scion will create a temporary RCE stub to download and install Metasploit on the target system.
-4. Finally, Scion will start an rshell connection to the provided IP/port.

 ## Support Notice
 Scion is provided as-is.
 I no longer actively maintain Grey Hack related projects or play the game.
 I cannot guarantee that Scion will work with future versions of Grey Hack.
 This project is simply provided as a reference for those interested.